igordertigor/python-timd/README.md

         level)
     2. It stores the execution time for later evaluation

+## Installation

+You can install timd using pip:

+    pip install timd

 ## Examples

 For the examples below, I'll pipe stderr to stdout, so that the below examples